-a touch of william - the photography, poetry, and philosophies of william
+a touch of william - the photography, poetry, artwork, and philosophies of william

 "The toughest part of being a photographer is knowing when to put your camera away and simply experience the gift of the moment God is giving you."